Last updated on: April 4, 2017 By Ethan Green

 - Thin measuring strip which you don’t feel when placed under a sheet or mattress protector.

-- Smart alarm system wakes you up in the best part of your sleep cycle.
+- Smart alarm system wakes you up at the best point in your sleep cycle.

 - The measuring strip has to be plugged into the mains during the night to work.

 - If you sleep with a partner they can disturb your results.
 Equally, if you roll away from the strip to the other side of a wide bed, it might affect the results.